So your first big question might be, What exactly is negative SEO?

 1. Google Manual Action Penalty

 Manual penalties are the easiest to spot, especially if you’re signed up for Google Search Console.
 You will receive an almost immediate notification explaining what’s happened and this notification will often include instructions on how to act .That’s why it’s highly recommended that if you haven’t already done so… Sign up for Search Console!

 NEAT TRICK: If you Google search for your domain with your operator site (site:domain.com) and see zero results, it’s almost sure that you’ve already suffered a manual penalty and that Google has de-indexed you.
-In case you suffer this kind of penalty (and after you’ve solved it) you can ask Google for a reconsideration and will then have a good chance of being re-indexed, or at least be provided instructions on what to do next.
+In case you experience this kind of penalty (and after you’ve solved it) you can ask Google for a reconsideration and will then have a good chance of being re-indexed, or at least be provided instructions on what to do next.

 In case you suffer this kind of penalty (and after you’ve solved it) you can ask Google for a reconsideration and will then have a good chance of being re-indexed, or at least be provided instructions on what to do next.

 2. Google Algorithmic Penalization

 This type of penalty is a bit more complex as well as difficult to initially identify because, in this case, you will not receive a notification!
 The good news is that Google’s machine learning and AI is getting smarter and smarter to filtering out a negative attack.

-Typically you’ll only realize you’ve been penalized after you’ve lost rankings, and after you’ve already suffered a decline in traffic visable in Google Analytics.
+Typically you’ll only realize you’ve been penalized after you’ve lost rankings, and after you’ve already suffered a decline in traffic visible in Google Analytics.